- iPhone X

 Faster LTE Connectivity: Apple has apparently already told its manufacturing partners that it wants to take advantage of improved LTE chips.
 The move, which was earlier reported on by MacRumors, would mean that your 2018 iPhone would be capable (on paper, at least) of delivering faster connectivity over wireless networks.
 But exactly how fast is unknown at this point.

 LTE connectivity has been an area where the iPhone hasn’t exactly shone: Wireless testing firms have concluded that the performance of LTE modems in the same type iPhone can vary depending on which carrier model you get.
 And the new Galaxy S9 outperformed the iPhone X in 4G speed testing that we conducted.

-Bring On the Augmented Reality: Apple has made it clear that it’s committed to augmented reality, and there are now reports that the company will double down on the technology in the coming years.Bloomberg reports that Apple plans to deliver new laser sensors in a future iPhone X that will be capable of mapping the 3D environment around a person and using that information to inform augmented reality applications.
+Bring On the Augmented Reality: Apple has made it clear that it’s committed to augmented reality, and there are now reports that the company will double down on the technology in the coming years.
+Already, we know that Apple has included ARKit 2.0 as part of its iOS 12 efforts.

 What About the iPhone SE?

 With all the attention on the three larger iPhone models, it seems like we won't see a successor to the iPhone SE anytime soon.
 Analyst Ming-Chi Kuo told us as much earlier this year.
 Rumors from back in May briefly raised hopes that we might see a new compact iPhone with an A10 Fusion or A11 Bionic processor and camera improvements.
 But the iPhone SE rumor pool has essentially dried up the later we've gotten into 2018.

 If you want to look beyond this fall, rumors about the 2019 iPhones (and beyond) are already begin to bubble to the surface.